Narcan

 If you can, administer Narcan to pause the effects of opioids in their system.

-Please note that in many states, Good Samaritan Laws protect the caller and the victim from any legal trouble when 911 calls for an overdose.
+Please note that in many states, Good Samaritan Laws protect both the caller and the victim from any legal trouble when 911 is called for an overdose.

 Where Can You Get Narcan?